Hieromon/AutoConnect/mkdocs/acjson.md

 : - **value** : Specifies a content and also can contain the native HTML code, but remember that your written code is enclosed by the div tag.
 : - **style** : Specifies the qualification style to give to the content and can use the style attribute format as it is.
 : - **format** : Specifies how to interpret the value.
 It specifies the conversion format when outputting values.
-The format string conforms to the C-style printf library functions, but depends on the espressif sdk implementation.
+The format string conforms to the C-style printf library functions, but depends on the espressif SDK implementation.
 The conversion specification is valid only for **%s** format.
 (Left and Right justification, width are also valid.)

 !!! caution "AutoConnect JSON parsing process is not perfect"
     It is based on analysis by ArduinoJson, but the semantic analysis is simplified to save memory.
 Consequently, it is not an error that a custom Web page JSON document to have unnecessary keys.
 It will be ignored.